Community Redevelopment

 Conduit Bond Financing

-The CDA is authorized to issue tax-exempt and taxable revenue bonds for multi-family and facilities projects.
-Tax exempt bonds offer lower debt service to borrowers.
-Eligible projects include affordable rental housing, assisted living and long term care facilities, public infrastructure projects, municipal projects and (501)(c)3 non-profit real estate and equipment.
-Please contact us for more information.
+The CDA is authorized to issue tax-exempt and taxable revenue bonds that offer lower debt services to borrowers.
+Eligible projects include affordable rental housing, assisted living and long-term care facilities, public infrastructure projects, municipal projects, and (501)(c)3 non-profit real estate and equipment.